 The person who you designate to hold your power of attorney will be referred to as your attorney-in-fact.
 This person will have access to your financial accounts, legal information, and medical records, and will be able to make decisions for you regarding one or all of these areas, depending on how your POA is set up.
 Therefore, when choosing your attorney-in-fact, you will need to make sure it is someone you can trust.
 You will also want to appoint someone who shares your same views and can keep their emotion out of decisions to ensure that your wishes are appropriately followed.
 If you choose to, you can also appoint more than one person or a person for each facet, such as one for health care, on for finances, and one for legal matters.

-Contact Lilac City Law to Set Up Your Durable Power of Attorney
+Contact a Law Firm to Set Up Your Durable Power of Attorney

 Everyone has different needs and issues, so finding experienced legal counsel to help you draft your durable power of attorney can ensure that you get the type of document you need that aligns with both your wants and needs.
-Contact Lilac City Law today to schedule a consultation and put your mind at ease during this time of uncertainty.
+Contact us today to schedule a consultation and put your mind at ease during this time of uncertainty.